 Travel Date: 2023

 Preparations for the trip include a series of robotic cargo missions and outpost building for Earth simulation between 2016 and 2021.
 The first four immigrants will arrive in 2023, followed by more settlers every two years.
 The “pioneer settlers” will not return to Earth, but will live and work there, making it their permanent new home.
-This mission will be broadcasted, from the inhabitants selection to arrival and day-to-day living on Mars.
+This mission will be broadcasted, from the selection of inhabitants to arrival and day-to-day living on Mars.

 So what’s the future of outer space travel especially in terms of cost and affordability for the 99 percent?
-Industry observers think that once commercial space tourism become steadily successful, it won’t be long before high demand and more industry players scamper to take a piece of this highly profitable pursuit.
+Industry observers think that once commercial space tourism becomes steadily successful, it won’t be long before high demand and more industry players scamper to take a piece of this highly profitable pursuit.

 The initial high cost of space travel is intended to fund more researches and conduct the model flights, all meant to lower human space travel cost in the future and enable the experience for all, without having to shell out tetragazillion dollars.
-While expanding the playground for the idle rich, it is also expected to open the floodgates for new opportunities in career, business, education, science, technology, finance, law and commerce (especially true for space apps and widgets developers).
+While expanding the playground for the idle rich, it is also expected to open the floodgates for new opportunities in career, business, education, science, technology, finance, law, and commerce (especially true for space apps and widgets developers).

 With this, it won’t be long before we see the days of traditional earthbound events and activities expanding into outersphere proportions, more important of which is the Ms. Universe pageant and then some spacesports (Space Olympics, NBA Space Series, FIFA Space Cup), spaceshopping (God knows Earth has ran out of land to satisfy megaretailers’ demand for more malls) and spacepublishing beginning with The Ultimate Space Travel Guide for Under $300 or Cheap Martian Hotels from $19.99.